 Approved Jurisdictional Determination: An applicant may request an approved JD (AJD), which is an official determination regarding the presence or absence of waters of the U.S. If an AJD is requested, please be aware that we may have to conduct a site visit and require the submittal of additional information.
 Depending on our determination, we may have to coordinate with the U.S. Environmental Protection Agency and Corps Headquarters on our findings before making an official determination.
 An AJD is appealable and is most often requested when an applicant questions the Corps’ jurisdiction or the boundaries of jurisdictional waters.

-If you would like to request a jurisdictional determination, please complete this Request Form (page 5 of Regulatory Guidance Letter 16-01) and return to your assigned project manager at the Corps.
+If you would like to request a jurisdictional determination, please complete this Request Form (page 5 of Regulatory Guidance Letter 16-01) or this form and return to your assigned project manager at the Corps.
 Please be sure to include your Corps Reference Number on the form.